mvysny/dynatest/README.md

 We promote builders over annotations.
-Instead of having annotations forming an unfamiliar [embedded mini-language, interpreted by magic at runtime](https://blog.softwaremill.com/the-case-against-annotations-4b2fb170ed67), we let you create your test methods using Kotlin - a familiar programming language which you know how to use refactor.
+Instead of having annotations forming an unfamiliar [embedded mini-language, interpreted by magic at runtime](https://blog.softwaremill.com/the-case-against-annotations-4b2fb170ed67), we let you create your test methods using Kotlin - an actual programming language familiar to you.

+We don't program in annotations, after all.
+We program in Kotlin.

 ## Example

-Code example of the [CalculatorTest.kt](src/test/kotlin/com/github/mvysny/dynatest/CalculatorTest.kt):
+Code example of the [CalculatorTest.kt](dynatest-engine/src/test/kotlin/com/github/mvysny/dynatest/CalculatorTest.kt):

 ```kotlin
 class Calculator {